Edgio

 The search engine traffic is automatically blocked on Edgio edge links and permalinks as of Edgio v6.

-If you would like to enable indexing on those links, you need to pass { indexPermalink: true } into the Router constructor in routes.js file:
+If you would like to enable indexing on edge and permalinks, you need to pass { indexPermalink: true } into the Router constructor in routes.js file:

 JavaScript